Patrick Stewart

 Childhood and Early Life

-Born in the summer of 1940, Patrick emerged as the third child to Gladys Barrow, a weaver, and Alfred Stewart, a regimental sergeant major.
+Born in the summer of 1940, Patrick was the third child of Gladys Barrow, a weaver, and Alfred Stewart, a regimental sergeant major.
 His brothers, Geoffrey and Trevor, were respectively fifteen and five years his senior.

 Patrick Stewart with his mother in childhood